spkcspider/spkcspider/README.md

 * items can be negated with !foo
 * !!foo escapes a !foo item

-verified_by urls should return hashname:hash_hexdigest
+verified_by urls should return last verification date for a hash

 # TODO
 * token control
 * finish global referrer mode, remove cruft from anchors
 * improve anchors
-* improve tags
-* paging
-  * special export
-  * pages meta attribute
 * examples
 * tests
 * documentation